One Year in, New Loss and Damage Fund Has Met Deadlines, but Decisions on its Vision, Scope, and Scale Are still to Come

 The Fund, which is governed by a 26-member Board with a majority of 14 developing country representatives, including two each from least developed countries and (LDCs) and small island developing states (SIDS), initially was not off to a speedy start.
 Mandated by the COP28 decision to convene its first meeting by the end of January, the Board only came together after a three-month delay, as developed countries took their time to nominate their representatives.
 The Board, chaired by two climate finance veterans from South Africa and France with backgrounds and governance experience in the Green Climate Fund (GCF), faced an uphill battle and tight timetable to fulfill the mandates set at COP28 in just seven months over three meetings held in early May, July and September before COP29.
 The most prominent and important deadlines revolved around negotiating and finalizing the arrangements with the World Bank, which was invited by the decision in Dubai to set up the FRLD as a financial intermediary fund (FIF) with trustee services and administrative and technical support for its new dedicated Secretariat from the World Bank.
 This was hugely controversial in the design phase of the Fund in 2023.
 Developing countries as well as civil society observers pushed for an entirely independent set-up of the new Fund to ensure it can operate differently from existing mechanisms.
 Developed countries were ultimately successful, securing a hard won compromise with their argument that the Fund would receive more support and start running quicker with structural support from the World Bank.

 This arrangement will be interim initially for four years, but could become permanent dependent on an evaluation at COP33 in 2028 that the World Bank, which accepted the invitation to host the Fund in June of this year, will by then have met a set of 11 conditions to ensure the independence of the Fund and its Board for all funding decisions and operational policies.
 The FRLD is not part of the World Bank, but of the funding mechanism of the UNFCCC and the Paris Agreement and accountable to all its parties, which receive the Fund’s annual report and give guidance to its Board at the annual climate summit – not to the World Bank’s Board of Directors.
-Most importantly, Fund policies will have to be developed to allow developing countries to directly access resources from the Fund their own subnational, national, and regional agencies and entities in addition to using direct budget support and for small grant funding for affected communities – even though standard World Bank FIF-procedures limit implementing agencies to multilateral development banks (MDBs) and UN agencies.
+Most importantly, Fund policies will have to be developed to allow developing countries to directly access resources from the Fund for their own subnational, national, and regional agencies and entities in addition to using direct budget support and for small grant funding for affected communities – even though standard World Bank FIF-procedures limit implementing agencies to multilateral development banks (MDBs) and UN agencies.

 In order for the Board to enter into the necessary contractual agreement with the World Bank – which it approved at its third Board meeting in September in closed session following weeks of negotiations, but which are not yet publicly disclosed – it needed to secure legal capacity and legal personality first.
 For this, the Board required a host country to confer that legal capacity.
 The Philippines, selected from among seven country candidates at the Board’s second meeting in July, did so promptly with an act of parliament signed by its President in late August 2024.
 As the host country of the Board, the Philippines is also set to convene the majority of future Board meetings, including for the first time after COP29 in early December in Manila.